top of page

 In New York, protected classes include:

-Race, color, national origin, Immigration and Citizenship Status, Religion, sex (gender), familial status, disability, marital status, military status, age, sexual orientation, gender identity, status as a victim of domestic violence, sex offenses, and stalking, and source of income.
+Race, color, national origin, immigration and citizenship status, religion, sex, familial status, disability, marital status, military status, age, sexual orientation, gender identity, status as a victim of domestic violence, sex offenses and stalking, and source of income.

 Requirements under the fair housing laws apply to almost all types of housing and all housing providers in the public and private housing market, including property managers, owners, landlords, real estate agents, banks, credit unions, insurance companies, mortgage lenders, and appraisers.